 How to get healthy gut flora?
-Rather than artificial sweeteners and processed foods (which can be the worst foods for gut health), a healthy gut bacteria diet is one high in greens, fiber from fruits and vegetables, healthy fats, protein, and prebiotic and probiotic rich foods.
+Rather than artificial sweeteners and processed foods (which can be the worst foods for gut health), a healthy gut bacteria relies on a beneficial diet.
+A diet high in greens, fiber from fruits and vegetables helps.
+Make sure you include healthy fats, protein, and prebiotic and probiotic rich foods.
 This type of diet will improve gut health by supporting the good bacteria in the stomach and intestines.

 You can take probiotic supplements to improve your gut microbiome.
 But eating fermented food is a better natural way to provide probiotics for gut health.
 And, number one of the fermented foods is yoghurt because it contains beneficial bacteria that survives digestion to enter and support the large intestine microbiome.

 We know that metabolism is what greatly affects your weight gain or weight loss.
 It’s not so much about the calories you ingest but how your body metabolizes those calories and it starts with intestinal health, i.e. having good gut bacteria to improve digestion.